JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 - Mobius: The core geometric structure is a Mobius strip—a classic one-sided surface with a half-twist—useful for evaluating how well methods capture non-orientability and twisted manifolds.

 - Grided cube: This function is useful for assessing how algorithms preserve uniformly spaced data in high-dimensional spaces.

+- Pyrholes: This structure is useful for testing clustering and NLDR algorithms on non-convex and sparse high-dimensional shapes.

 <!-- The application of our high-dimensional data generation package to evaluate the interplay between dimensionality reduction, nuisance variables, and hierarchical clustering yielded several key insights.
 The ability to generate synthetic datasets with well-defined underlying structures, coupled with the controlled introduction of nuisance variables, provided a valuable platform for assessing the robustness of downstream unsupervised learning techniques. -->